Azure/azure-powershell/src/VMware/docs/New-AzVMwareScriptSecureStringExecutionParameterObject.md

 # New-AzVMwareScriptSecureStringExecutionParameterObject

 ## SYNOPSIS
-Create a local Script Secure String Execution object
+Create a in-memory object for ScriptSecureStringExecutionParameter

 ## SYNTAX